moliver05/Blogsite/README.md

 1. Clone this repository.
 2. Run `npm install` in the terminal.
-3. Run `npm start run` in the terminal.
+3. Run `ng serve` in the terminal.
 4. Check 'https://localhost:8080'

 ## Notes